ViRb3/pi-encrypted-boot-ssh/README.md

 ### Cleanup

-Revert any changes you have made before:
+Revert any changes if you have made them before:

 ```sh
 mv /etc/resolv.conf.bak /etc/resolv.conf